-We discovered that current SQL Server environment is fully virtualized and 54% of servers are running on an expired operating system.
-As for database versions, 74% of their databases are either outdated or on an extended support, and 92% of data is stored in these outdated databases.
+We discovered that the current SQL Server environment is fully virtualized and 54% of servers are running on an expired operating system.
+As for database versions, 74% of their databases are either outdated or on extended support, and 92% of data is stored in these outdated databases.

 Moreover, we find out a number of performance issues and provided recommendations to eliminate them:

 - for 23% over-utilized and 33% under-utilized servers in terms of CPU performance we recommended to add and remove an appropriate number of cores respectively.